BlueBrain/hpc-coding-conventions/cpp/README.md

 These variables are meant to be overridden inside your CMake project.
 They are CMake _CACHE_ variables whose value must be forced **before including this CMake project**.

+##### Custom ClangTidy configuration

+These coding conventions come with a `.clang-tidy` file providing a predefined list of ClangTidy checks.
+By default, this file is copied in the top directory of the project.

+It is recommended to not add this `.clang-tidy` to git so that it is fully driven by this project.
+It will get updated along with the evolution of these guidelines.
+Thus it is recommended to inform git to ignore this file by adding it to the top `.gitignore`.

+A project can however override the predefined configuration of ClangFormat in two ways:
+1. Create a `.clang-tidy.changes` containing only the required modifications.
+1. Add `.clang-tidy` to the git repository.
+This project will never try to modify it.

 ##### Continuous Integration